wp-plugins/search-in-place/README.txt

 **Elements to display:** defines the elements that will be shown for each dynamic search result.
 The post title will always be visible, but the featured image, the author, the publication date, and the post summary can be visible or not depending on this setting option.

-**Post type:**: allows to enter additional post types for searching.
+**Post type:** allows to enter additional post types for searching.
 Some plugins include new post types to treat products, catalogs or any other new element.

 **Select the Date Format:** allows to select the format of publication date to be shown in the dynamic search results.